lesliejwc/design-patterns/Strategy/README.md

 # Strategy Pattern

+### Definition

+A behavioral software design pattern that enables selecting an algorithm at runtime.
+Instead of implementing a single algorithm directly into code, code receives run-time instructions as to which in a family of algorithms to use.

-### Introduction
+### Application

-The strategy pattern is a behavioral design pattern that allows an algorithm (strategy) to be executed based on context, these algorithms are interchangable at runtime.
-Useful when you have a set of objects with a common aspect with variable behaviors depending on the context of the object.
+Where you have an object/s (context objects) with a common purpose that has variable behaviors (strategies) depending on the context of the object.

-### Implementation
+### Notes

-The implementation illustrates the example of eating fruits.
-All fruits can be eaten which is the common property among them, but different fruits have different tastes, but also two fruits of the same type do not neccessarily taste the same.
-An apple could be sweet or sour.
-The tastes are encapsulated into the fruits, and act as delegates to execute these behaviors.
+- Adheres to open/closed principle
+    - strategies are coupled with an abstraction, and are not impacted by the increasing/decreasing number of strategies, or the changing logic within these strategies.
+    - uses composition instead of inheritance to decouple context objects from the strategies.